 The U.S. Securities and Exchange Commission - www.sec.gov

-SONIA is the Sterling Overnight Index Average, the reference rate for overnight unsecured transactions in the Sterling market.
-The SONIA fixing is calculated as the weighted average rate of all unsecured overnight sterling transactions.
+SONIA is the Sterling Overnight Index Average, the reference rate for brokered, overnight, unsecured transactions in the Sterling market.
+The SONIA fixing is calculated as the weighted average rate of all relevant unsecured overnight sterling transactions.
+From March 2018 the transaction base used for calculating SONIA will be broadened to include non-brokered transactions, and the basis of calculation will be revised.

 ‘Time deposit', or TD, is a generic term for a bank deposit where funds cannot be withdrawn for a fixed period of time.